leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How is ReLEx® Smile better?

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_186
-- What if I am not suitable for LASIK?
+- What if I am not suitable for [LASIK]{"entity":"symptom_type","value":"lasik"}?
-- why are my eyes not suitable for lasik
+- why are my eyes not suitable for [lasik]{symptom_type)
-- My doctor says I am not suitable for LASIK?
+- My doctor says I am not suitable for [LASIK]{"entity":"symptom_type","value":"lasik"}?
-- What other options do I have apart from LASIK?
+- What other options do I have apart from [LASIK]{"entity":"symptom_type","value":"lasik"}?
-- If my eyes are not suitable for LASIK, what can I do?
+- If my eyes are not suitable for [LASIK]{"entity":"symptom_type","value":"lasik"}, what can I do?
-- If LASIK is not an option for me, what else can I do?
+- If [LASIK]{"entity":"symptom_type","value":"lasik"} is not an option for me, what else can I do?
-- My cornea is too thin for LASIK, what other surgeries are available?
+- My cornea is too thin for [LASIK]{"entity":"symptom_type","value":"lasik"}, what other surgeries are available?
-- Why am I not suitable for LASIK?
+- Why am I not suitable for [LASIK]{"entity":"symptom_type","value":"lasik"}?
-- If my degree is too high for LASIK, what can I do?
+- If my degree is too high for [LASIK]{"entity":"symptom_type","value":"lasik"}, what can I do?
-- Are there other laser surgeries apart from LASIK?
+- Are there other laser surgeries apart from [LASIK]{"entity":"symptom_type","value":"lasik"}?
-- Can I still go for [surgery](technical_term) if I am not suitable for LASIK?
+- Can I still go for [surgery](technical_term) if I am not suitable for [LASIK]{"entity":"symptom_type","value":"lasik"}?

 ## intent: keratoconus-cause-cornearefractive
 - What is the cause of keratoconus?